 Chia seeds - I almost always use black chia seeds, but white work too

 Coconut milk - Full fat or light.
 If you use canned full fat milk, the chia pudding will be ready within an hour.
-If you use light coconut milk, you'll want to add 1 more tbsp of chia seeds and you may need to refrigerate a bit longer.
+If you use light coconut milk, you'll want to add 1 more tablespoon of chia seeds and you may need to refrigerate a bit longer.
 See recipe notes for more info!

 Maple syrup - Can sub honey or coconut sugar